Hydroassets Portfolio Management for Intraday Electricity Trading from a Discrete Time Stochastic Optimization Perspective: Implementation

 where the number of nodes at time $t$ is

 and the total number of nodes is

-Geometrically speaking the (infinite) lattice consists in the points in the $k$-dimensional plane with non negative integer coordinates.
-The time $t$ layer of the lattice consists in the points laying on the hyperplane with orthogonal vector $(1,1,\dots,1)$ passing through the point $(k,0,\dots,0)$.\\ \item We introduce the probability space $(\Omega, P,\mathcal{A})$, where the cartesian product
+Geometrically speaking the (infinite) lattice consists in the points in the $k$-dimensional space with non negative integer coordinates.
+The time $t$ layer of the lattice consists in the points laying on the hyperplane with orthogonal vector $(1,1,\dots,1)$ passing through the point $(k,0,\dots,0)$.\\ \item[\textbf{Step 2}] \text{}\\ We introduce the probability space $(\Omega, P,\mathcal{A})$, where the cartesian product

 corresponds to all possibilities of traveling across the lattice from left to right as times goes by,

 is the sigma algebra of all measurable events, and, the sigma algebra generated by the lattice nodes in the time layer $t$, (that is having the nodes as basis) leads to a filtration $\left(\mathcal{A}_t\right)_{t=0, \dots,T}$, where